dhanushl0l/PureWeb/README.md

 - Responsive design for mobile and desktop.
 - Clean and modern layout.
 - Easy to customize and add your own content.
-- Includes a donate button for accepting contributions.

 ## Getting Started
 To use this template, follow these steps: